Lecturer in Education

 And yet this certainty and complexity reduction comes at a price: it has led to the silencing of a series of questions that might otherwise unsettle and disturb present ways of going on.
 Once claims to impartiality are set aside, it become possible to map the specific orderings of objects, material practices and the conceptual distinctions that together produce religion in these terms.
 We can then begin to ask critical questions about the kind of work that such practices perform and in whose interests this ordering takes place.

 By the same token, (addressing the second question) it then becomes possible to undo some of the divisions upon which this way of making sense depends, such as that between religion and the secular, or between religion and politics.
 We might also begin to question some of the assumptions with which these categories are enmeshed – that making sense is primarily about some other space ‘out there’, rather than implicating events and relationships ‘here’ in the classroom, for example, or that the focus is upon predetermined outcomes rather than being open to the in-coming of the new.

 If the root meaning of education (from the Latin educare) is to ‘lead or draw out’, ‘critical religious education’ is characterised precisely by its radical commitment to openness, criticality and its hospitality to difference.
 This gestures towards a different orientation in sense making: one that is permanently unsettled, interdisciplinary in scope, and informed by a ‘politics of imaginative generosity’ (Thrift, 2004).

 I have tried to indicate an approach that might begin to engage ‘critical religion’ within educational spaces.
 To date I have been fortunate in being able to collaborate with Alison Jasper in exploring some of the research implications of this agenda and in producing a number of joint publications.
-If you are interested in exploring these questions further in some form of postgraduate study, then please do not hesitate to contact me:
+If you are interested in exploring these questions further in some form of postgraduate study, then please do not hesitate to contact me using the form below: